Lord Strathcona's Horse (Royal Canadians): Post war to the present

 Other deployments include two six-month missions in Bosnia: 1994 with the United Nations and 1997 with NATO.

+The Strathconas contributed several tank squadrons as well as reconnaissance personnel to the various Canadian task forces that served in Afghanistan from 2002 to 2014.
+Trooper Michael Yuki Hayakaze was killed in action in Afghanistan on 2 March 2008.
 In 2002 the Reconnaissance Squadron participated as part of the Canadian battle group during the U.S.-led invasion of Afghanistan.
 The squadron returned to Kabul, Afghanistan for a six-month rotation in 2004 as part of Canada's ongoing commitment to the International Security Assistance Force.
-Since September 2006, various squadrons of Lord Strathcona's Horse (Royal Canadians) have served continuously in Afghanistan, forming the basis of every tank squadron to serve as part of Task Force Kandahar.
+Since September 2006, various squadrons of Lord Strathcona's Horse (Royal Canadians) served continuously in Afghanistan, forming the basis of every tank squadron to serve as part of Task Force Kandahar.

 In 2000, to commemorate the centenary of its original foundation, a mounted detachment of eighteen members from Lord Strathcona's Horse (Royal Canadians) was invited to London, where, in ceremonial full-dress, they mounted the Queen's Life Guard at the Horse Guards on seven days between 8 and 23 September.
-This was a very great honour, as they were the first overseas unit ever to have mounted the Queen's Life Guard at the Horse Guards.
+This was a very great honour, as they were the first overseas unit to mount the Queen's Life Guard at the Horse Guards.
+This also occurred again in July 2025.

 Freedom of the city was exercised by Lord Strathcona's Horse (Royal Canadians) in St. Albert, Alberta, on June 11, 2011.
-This was followed by the Freedom of the City being offered by Strathcona County in Sherwood Park, Alberta on August 24, 2013.
+This was followed by the Freedom of the City being offered by Strathcona County in Sherwood Park, Alberta, on August 24, 2013.

+Regimental collect

+In 2021 the following prayer written by Padre David Jackson (regimental chaplain from 2018 to 2020) was adopted as the official regimental collect of Lord Strathcona's Horse (Royal Canadians):

+"Almighty God, who is our Mighty Fortress, grant to the Lord Strathcona’s Horse (Royal Canadians) that putting on the whole armour of God we may go forth through the earth eager to serve King and Country with courage, honour and loyalty.
+Strengthen and protect us in every peril; be with us in day of battle, and in time of peace keep us safe from all evil.
+Keep us ever mindful of former valour, and grant us grace, that whatever challenges and hardships we face, we may in all things persevere.
+May this Regiment serve as Your instrument for good, like a hammer that breaks the rock in pieces, shattering evil, and defending the righteous.
+In Your Holy Name.
+Amen."